pramodkondur/NHL-Betting-Predictor-AWS-Flask-Docker-CI-CD/README.md

 In this we will try to look at an overall view of how the teams data looks

 ![img](static/images/graph1.png)
+Noticebaly there is less score for SEA(Seattle Kraken) as they were only formed in 2021
 ![img](static/images/graph2.png)
 ![img](static/images/graph3.png)
 ![img](static/images/graph4.png)